ustropics/MET5510-project/README.md

 ### Create Initial Plots
 1. `plt.m`: Plots all figuresfrom the calculated data from plotting functions in `plots`
 2. `plt_one('list')`: Command can be run in terminal to get a list of individual plots to generate
-3. `eady_plot.m` to generate initial plots using the Eady data
+3. Generated plots are saved in `figures/*.png`
-4. Generated plots are saved in `output/figures/*.png`
+4. Generated combined plots are saved in `figures/combined/*.png`

-### Config Options
+### Config Options and Values
-1. `hwme_config.m` contains all config, variable, and constants needed for Hoskins-West Modified Eady-type calculations
-2. `rossby_config.m` contains all config, variable, and constants needed for Rossby Wave calculations
-3. `eady_config.m` contains all the config, variable, and constants needed for Eady calculations
-4. Config files are stored in `config/*.m`
+1. `cfg.m`: Contains the main config options that can be changed like zonal wave number (m0), eMode # (n_mode), latitude, etc.
+2. `val.m`: Calculates values and prints them to console

 ## File Structure
 ### Functions are stored in /functions